 UNE adheres to a strict no retaliation policy.
 Retaliation will not be tolerated.
-All students, administrators, faculty, or staff who ask questions about any of these policies or who report a possible violation of one of these policies are protected against retaliation.
-If you have raised a question or reported a violation and think that you are a victim of retaliation for having done so, please contact the Title IX Coordinator or one of the Deputy Title IX Coordinators as soon as possible.
+All students, administrators, faculty, or staff who report a possible violation of this Policy are protected against retaliation.
+If you have reported a violation and think that you are a victim of retaliation for having done so, please contact the Title IX Coordinator or one of the Deputy Title IX Coordinators as soon as possible.